bjackman/locali-ci/README.md

    I'm able to reproduce it and see the `-x` output of the test scripts but they don't make any sense to me, I got stuck and decided to work on something else.

-   Pondering this some more, I thought of something weird: the bash test script uses an EXIT trap to remove the lockfile.
-But the Rust test code seems to act like bash should be terminated by SIGTERM.
-How can bash both a) be terminated by SIGTERM and b) be able to execute complex code before shutdown?
-This probably requires further research.
  - Sometimes the system gets gummed up, I'm not sure if this is just a status reporting issue or if the system stops making progress at at all.
    Probably should fix all the simpler bugs first then look into this some more.